 Residence Hall students must be enrolled in a minimum of twelve traditional, on campus hours to live in the Residence Hall.
 All students must maintain a 1.50 GPA or better to be eligible for campus housing.
-The Director of Student Activities & Housing will give and remind all residence hall students of these GPA standards during their monthly residence hall meetings.

-Residence Hall students grades will be reviewed at the end of each semester and any student, who is not in compliance with GPA standard, will be removed from the residence hall until their GPA is raised to a minimum of 1.50.
+Residence Hall students' grades will be reviewed at the end of each semester and any student, who is not in compliance with GPA standard, will be removed from the residence hall until their GPA is raised to a minimum of 1.50.